robinnong/kana-match/README.md

 # Kana Match
 Beginner Hiragana learning application and quiz written in vanilla Javascript.
+WORK IN PROGRESS, NOT YET MOBILE COMPATIBLE.

 Features:
 - Learning with a Hiragana chart displaying different sounds and equivalent english (romaji) pronounciation